 So, at this stage, you might be thinking you’ve found the one, the only coffee maker you need.
 The only downside is that it is very hard to truly master the pour over method, even for professionals.
 (Hint: Check out our Hario V60 Recipe for easy-to-follow steps including a coffee-to-water ratio calculator).

 Making pour over requires your complete focus for the entire brewing process.
 And, if you change coffee beans, you will need to make subtle changes to your technique.
-Whilst there are slightly easier options like the Chemex, learning to make great pour over is learning a craft.
+Whilst there are slightly easier options like the Chemex, making great pour over is a craft.
 So, if you aren’t interested in doing that, then this isn’t the best Japanese coffee maker for you.

 But, once you’ve mastered the skill, the Hario V60 ceramic coffee dripper offers excellent value for money.
 It’s a cheap product that creates great coffee at home.

 - Easy to use pour over coffee dripper

 - Makes a great cup of coffee from all beans and roasts

 - Less flexibility than the competition

 Did the Hario V60 review put you off making pour over coffee at home?
 If so, fear not!